 Before you decide to pursue your idea, you should be confident that a market exists for you new idea that is at least large enough to cover your investment costs and hopefully, significantly larger than that.

-It is a usually best to have a patentability search conducted before you invest time or money in a new project idea.
+It is advisable to have a patentability search conducted before you invest time or money in a new project idea.
 If cost is a factor initially, you can conduct a free preliminary patent search on the Internet.
 However, before a patent application is filed, a search should be conducted at the United States Patent and Trademark Office (USPTO).

 We are located in close proximity to the USPTO and have a working knowledge of the area and the examining groups.
 Typically our patentability opinions include patent search data obtained from: